What can be done to increase my pet’s chance for adoption if I have to surrender it to the CCSPCA?

 Why do you charge to take in animals?

-Every day when the pet is here waiting for a new home, it costs CCSPCA approximately $50 in resources (including food, labor, medications, overhead, etc.) to house the pet.
-We are legally mandated to keep each one a minimum of 4 days after day of intake.
-Many pets live here for weeks or months before they find a forever home.
+Every day a pet waits here for a new home, it costs the CCSPCA approximately $75 in resources.
+This includes food, labor to clean the kennel and care for the pet, and sometimes needed medications.
 It costs over $5 to vaccinate each animal when it arrives.
-If the pet is not altered or microchipped, that costs an additional $100 and we must do these things before your animal can be adopted out to someone else.
-We appreciate your understanding.
+If the pet is not altered or microchipped, that is an additional cost of $100 and we must do these things before your animal can be adopted out to someone else.

 Can I bring my dog in and trade you for one of your dogs?

-We believe that when you take on the responsibility of a life, it is for the entire life.
+We believe that when you take on the responsibility of a pet, it is for the entire life of that pet.
 Animals are not trade material and their best interests should always be considered.

 Why don’t you adopt out my aggressive dog?
 He’s a good dog!